 Endowed gifts provide a stable income stream to ensure Columbia’s continued excellence in teaching, research, and patient care.
 They help Columbia do what we have done for more than 250 years—but better and with more impact.
 Let’s look at a few examples.
 Endowed professorships, among the highest academic honors at a university, allow Columbia to recruit and retain the finest scholars in the world.
 Countless students have benefited from endowed scholarships—enabling them to come to Columbia and later make an impact in their fields and across the world.
 An endowment ensures students will continue to receive scholarships for decades and centuries to come.

 Columbia has benefited from the incredible generosity of our donors in providing multi-million dollar endowment gifts to establish new institutes, create new programs, and transform our financial aid policy.
 Still, every endowment gift can have a lasting and growing effect on our institution.
 For example, in 1983, a gift of $100,000 established endowed funds for financial aid, with a scholarship named for a family member, and with a preference for students from New York City public high schools.
-The value of those funds has grown to well over $500,000 today.
-The annual distribution from the gift was approximately $5,000 in the early years and has grown to $30,000.
+The value of those funds has grown to well over $500,000 as of 2020.
+The annual distribution from the gift was approximately $5,000 in the early years and has grown to over $30,000.
 This gift’s impact will continue to grow and achieve the donor’s vision for increasing access to a Columbia education.

 How does a gift to an endowed fund work?